-pERC discussed the submitter's indirect comparison, which used a propensity score matching (PSM) analysis to compare the efficacy of enasidenib with CCRs in the France chart review study: a retrospective, observational, multi-centre study of adult patients with R/R AML and an IDH2 mutation. pERC noted that the PSM analysis results suggested that treatment with enasidenib could result in a statistically significant improvement in OS and EFS as compared with CCRs. pERC noted that there were a variety of chemotherapy combinations were used in the PSM analysis (5-azacytidine, cytarabine, '7+3' chemotherapy, cytarabine and clofarabine, cytarabine and amsacrine, cytarabine with mitoxantrone and gemtuzumab ozogamicin, cytarabine with daunorubicin and gemtuzumab, clofarabine, decitabine, mercaptopurine, and no treatment), some of which are not currently used in Canada, however, the treatment mix selected from the PSM analysis [CCRs: azacitidine, 7-days cytarabine and 3-days daunorubicin (7+3), low-dose cytarabine; best supportive care only] for the economic model matched the current Canadian context. pERC also noted that a key limitation of the analysis was that the generalizability of the reported results were extremely limited due to the loss of patients in the treatment arm as a result of the matching process (e.g., trial patients with two or more prior treatments were excluded).
-As a result, pERC concluded that limited conclusions can be drawn from the PSM analysis.
+pERC discussed the sponsor's indirect comparison, which used a propensity score matching (PSM) analysis to compare the efficacy of enasidenib with CCRs in the France chart review study: a retrospective, observational, multi-centre study of adult patients with R/R AML and an IDH2 mutation. pERC noted that the PSM analysis results suggested that treatment with enasidenib could result in a statistically significant improvement in OS and EFS as compared with CCRs. pERC noted that there were a variety of chemotherapy combinations used in the PSM analysis (5-azacitadine, cytarabine, '7+3' chemotherapy, cytarabine and clofarabine, cytarabine and amsacrine, cytarabine with mitoxantrone and gemtuzumab ozogamicin, cytarabine with daunorubicin and gemtuzumab, clofarabine, decitabine, mercaptopurine, and no treatment), some of which are not currently used in Canada, however, the treatment mix selected from the PSM analysis [CCRs: azacitidine, 7-days cytarabine and 3-days daunorubicin (7+3), low-dose cytarabine; best supportive care only] for the economic model matched the current Canadian context. pERC also noted that a key limitation of the analysis was that the generalizability of the reported results was extremely limited due to the loss of patients in the treatment arm as a result of the matching process (e.g., trial patients with two or more prior treatments were excluded).
+As a result, pERC concluded that limited conclusions can be drawn from the PSM analysis. pERC discussed the feedback from the sponsor regarding the generalizability of the reported results and limitations of the PSM analysis noted by the Methods team and pERC agreed with the Methods team's specific concerns related to the generalizability of the reported results and noted that the sponsor's comments about missing data were acknowledged in the Initial Clinical Guidance report which noted that missing data were minimal despite the fact that there were no imputation analyses performed for missing data.
+Overall, pERC reiterated that limited conclusions can be drawn from the PSM analysis.

-pERC also discussed that it is feasible to conduct a randomized controlled trial (RCT) of enasidenib versus currently available treatment options in the R/R setting as there is an ongoing phase III, multi-centre, open-label, randomized study (AG-221-AML-004) comparing the efficacy and safety of enasidenib with CCRs (azacitidine, cytarabine, or best supportive care) in patients 60 years or older with R/R AML after second- or third-line AML therapy and positive for an IDH2 mutation. pERC acknowledged that this ongoing, phase III study will provide comparative efficacy data important to decision-making and noted that data from this trial could form the basis of a resubmission to pCODR.
+pERC also discussed that it is feasible to conduct a randomized controlled trial (RCT) of enasidenib versus currently available treatment options in the R/R setting as there is an ongoing phase III, multi-centre, open-label, randomized study (AG-221-AML-004) comparing the efficacy and safety of enasidenib with CCRs (azacitidine, cytarabine, or best supportive care) in patients 60 years or older with R/R AML after second- or third-line AML therapy and positive for an IDH2 mutation. pERC acknowledged that this ongoing phase III study will provide comparative efficacy data important to decision-making and noted that data from this trial could form the basis of a resubmission to pCODR.
+Upon reconsideration, pERC discussed the sponsor's feedback regarding the availability of the phase III study data and agreed with the CGP that results from the ongoing phase III clinical trial will help better define the role of enasidenib for patients with R/R IDH2-mutated AML.